 What Does Star Wars Land Contain?

 We cover these spots in more detail later.
-For now, we’ll say Galaxy’s Edge is going to contain two rides, multiple stores, a quick service restaurant, some snack stands, a bar (yes, even in Disneyland), and an expansive collection of other immersive and interactive details.
+For now, we’ll say Galaxy’s Edge is going to contain two rides, multiple stores, a quick service restaurant, some snack stands, a bar (yes, even in Disneyland), characters, and a lot of elements to interact with via the Play Disney app.

 What About Original Trilogy Characters/Things?

 This has been a point of confusion that many of us writing about theme parks didn’t expect.
 The land is “set” between The Last Jedi and Rise of Skywalker.
 So if you’re wondering “why can’t I meet Luke?” it’s because Luke is dead.

 Lots of people have asked why Disney didn’t go with an established place, like Tatooine.
 First, as smart people have pointed out, Tatooine would be an awful place to spend a day.
 Second, creating their own location allows Disney to craft their own story in the place, rather than be constrained by decades of canon/semi-canon.